f5devcentral/secure-deliver-optimize-genai/docs/class5/class5.rst

 As shown, our GenAI chatbot is vulnerable to information leakage as well as prone for prompt injection.

-In this class, we will deploy F5 AI Gateway and configure AIGW policy to secure and govern our LLM traffic - Arcadia RAG chatbot and beyond.
+In this class, we will explore F5 AI Guardrails and configure F5 AI Guardrails policy to secure and govern our LLM traffic - Arcadia RAG chatbot and beyond.

 2 - Explore F5 AI Guardrails Portal